Skip to content

 Eligible care and support needs

 The needs you have for care and support that your council is required by law to meet.
-Under the Care Act 2014, councils no longer decide for themselves what type of needs they will meet, and now have to follow the new national minimum eligibility threshold.
-You are likely to have ‘eligible needs’ if you need a lot of help to do things like washing yourself, getting dressed, getting in and out of bed, and keeping your home safe.
+Under the Care Act 2014, councils no longer decide for themselves what type of needs they will meet.
+We now have to follow the new national minimum eligibility threshold.
+You are likely to have ‘eligible needs’ if you need a lot of help to do basic care tasks.
+This might include things like washing yourself, getting dressed, getting in and out of bed, and keeping your home safe.

 A way of helping you to become more independent by gaining the ability to move around and do everyday tasks for yourself.
 You may be offered an enablement service if you have lost some daily living skills because of poor health, disability or a hospital stay.
 It usually lasts for around six weeks, takes place in your own home, and you won’t have to pay.